-Text-Based RPG Online: Persistent Worlds, Not Story Menus
+Online Text-Based RPG Games: Persistent Worlds, Not Story Menus

-The key difference is persistence.
-A serious online text RPG is not just a story you click through or a character sheet that resets when the page closes.
-It is a world that stays online: experience is kept, death matters, equipment must be stored properly, provinces can be owned and built up, routes become familiar, and yesterday's discoveries still matter tomorrow.
-Icesus is that older and deeper form: a free multiplayer MUD, online since 1995, community-built and volunteer-maintained by a registered nonprofit organization, and playable instantly in your browser.
+Most online text-based RPG games are either a short story you click through or a character sheet that resets when you close the tab.
+The ones worth returning to share one trait: persistence.
+A serious online text RPG is a world that stays online.
+Experience is kept, death matters, equipment must be stored properly, provinces can be owned and built up, routes become familiar, and yesterday's discoveries still matter tomorrow.
+Icesus is that older and deeper form: a free online text RPG and multiplayer MUD, running since 1995, community-built and volunteer-maintained by a registered nonprofit, and playable instantly in your browser with no download.

 Curious right now?
 Icesus runs in the browser.
 No download, no subscription, no graphics card.